UCREL/web-corpus-construction/README.md

 # Web Corpus Construction
-This repository contains code and documentation for supporting the web corpus construction session at UCREL summer school 2016.
+This repository contains code and documentation for supporting the web corpus construction session at the UCREL NLP summer school 2016.

 ## Setup guide
 1. Insert UCREL memory stick into the computer.